Morning news brief

 (SOUNDBITE OF MUSIC)

-ESTRIN: You're welcome.
+MONTANARO: You're so welcome.
 Transcript provided by NPR, Copyright NPR.